Participating in sports can have many benefits for children and teens – both physically and psychologically.

 Many sports teams at the high school level and higher have included some kind of concussion education or baseline testing as part of their pre-season education.

-If you suspect your child may have suffered a concussion, seek advice from your primary care provider, who may refer you to the OSF INI Concussion Clinic.
+If you suspect your child has suffered a concussion, they should be seen by their primary care provider for initial evaluation.
+Referrals to the OSF INI Concussion Clinic are recommended if symptoms are not improving after four weeks.
 You can also request an appointment in the Concussion Clinic by calling (877) 464-6670.